Sawalhy/RPSSL-DApp/README.md

 - Either party can trigger the appropriate timeout branch if the opponent stalls.
 - Once `stake` reaches zero, the app decodes the latest transaction to determine the outcome (win, loss, tie) and routes to the summary view.

+### Status Polling and Timing Tradeoffs
+- The application polls the blockchain every 2 seconds during active gameplay states (`player1-wait`, `player1-reveal`, `player2-play`, `player2-wait`) to detect state changes and update the UI accordingly.
+- This creates a fundamental tradeoff: more frequent polling provides faster UI updates and better user experience, but increases network requests and potential rate limiting.
+Less frequent polling reduces resource usage but may result in delayed state updates, especially during critical moments like move reveals or timeout conditions.

 ## Security Practices
 - **Commitment Integrity:** The frontend constructs the exact keccak256 commitment expected by `RPS.sol` and never leaks Player 1's move before the reveal transaction.
 - **High-Entropy Salt:** Salts are generated with `crypto.getRandomValues` to provide 256 bits of entropy, mitigating the other player trying to find the commited move via trying replicate the hash.